alandolt/imaging-server-kit/docs/sections/algorithm_server.md

 | `ShapesUI`           | Shapes parameter.                                                                                                                |
 | `TracksUI`           | Tracks parameter.                                                                                                                |

 In our example, the input image array is well-represented by the `ImageUI` element, and the threshold parameter as a `FloatSpinBoxUI`.
-These UI elements themselves enable to describe what the parameter defaults and limits (min, max, step) are, as well as to specify a title and description for the parameter.
-This information is used to document the algorithm server; for example, they appear on the algorithm's `info/` page.
+The parameter defaults and limits (min, max, step) are specified, as well as a title and description of the parameter, which will appear on the algorithm's `info` page.

-In addition to `parameters`, the `@algorithm_server` decorator accepts a variety of optional parameters to enable extra functionalities, such as downloading a sample image, linking to a project page, and providing information on the intended usage of the algorithm server.
-For details, print `help(algorithm_server)` or take a look at the complete [demo example]().
-The available fields are:
+Moreover, the `@algorithm_server` decorator accepts a variety of optional parameters to enable downloading a sample image, linking to a project page, and providing information on the intended usage of the algorithm server.
+For details, take a look at the complete [demo example](https://github.com/Imaging-Server-Kit/imaging-server-kit/blob/main/src/imaging_server_kit/demo/threshold.py).
+The available fields include:

 | Key              | Description                                                                                                                      |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------- |